yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 You must go "all in" if you want to win.

 **Don't Work Full-Time**.
-As much as possible, try to stay away from full-time, 9-to-5 jobs&mdash;they pause your professional growth.
+As much as possible, try to stay away from full-time, 9-to-5 jobs---they pause your professional growth.
 Permanent or long-term employment gives you a stable income, a comfortable office environment, a predictable set of technical problems to solve, and the ability to become an expert over a small